Local SEO Advice: Get your business to the top

 DON’T create multiple landing pages for the same location but targeting slightly different terms.
 This will not help you to rank.

-As above, you must ensure that there is unique content on each page whilst at the same time providing the information your customers will expect to find on a local store page, recall that study from earlier in the blog?
+As above, you must ensure there is some unique content on each page whilst at the same time providing the information your customers will expect to find on a local store page, recall that study from earlier in the blog?
 Examples could include:

 - Address and phone number (in a standardised NAP format)